kwaledesign/Coding-Standards/css.md

 # CSS Guidelines

 The purpose of this document is to outline a collection of opinionated best-practices and methodologies for building object-oriented CSS architectures that are both highly scalable and easily maintained.
-Encapsulation is the key to achieving these objectives of modularity which is why all resources are defined as components, even ones that are non-visual.
+Encapsulation is the key to achieving these objectives of modularity which is why all entities within a design system are defined as components, even ones that are non-visual.

 # General Principles